raffaelloseri/rseri/content/talk/I171/index.md

 **References**

 Eckhart Arnold.
-What’s Wrong with Social Simulations?
-Monist, 97(3):359–377, 2014. doi: 10.5840/monist201497323.
+What’s Wrong with Social Simulations? *Monist*, 97(3):359–377, 2014. doi: 10.5840/monist201497323.

 Florian J. Boge.
-How to infer explanations from computer simulations.
-Studies in History and Philosophy of Science Part A, 82:25–33, August 2020. doi: 10.1016/j.shpsa.2019.12.003.
+How to infer explanations from computer simulations. *Studies in History and Philosophy of Science Part A*, 82:25–33, August 2020. doi: 10.1016/j.shpsa.2019.12.003.

 Edmund Chattoe.
 Why Are We Simulating Anyway?
 Some Answers from Economics.
-In Klaus G. Troitzsch, Ulrich Mueller, G. Nigel Gilbert, and Jim E. Doran, editors, Social Science Microsimulation, pages 78–104.
+In Klaus G. Troitzsch, Ulrich Mueller, G. Nigel Gilbert, and Jim E. Doran, editors, *Social Science Microsimulation*, pages 78–104.
 Springer Berlin Heidelberg, Berlin, Heidelberg, 1996. doi: 10.1007/978-3-662-03261-94.

 Giovanni Dosi and Andrea Roventini.
-More is different ... and complex! the case for agent-based macroeconomics.
-Journal of Evolutionary Economics, 29(1):1–37, March 2019. doi: 10.1007/s00191-019-00609-y.
+More is different ... and complex! the case for agent-based macroeconomics. *Journal of Evolutionary Economics*, 29(1):1–37, March 2019. doi: 10.1007/s00191-019-00609-y.

 Bruce Edmonds.
-Bootstrapping Knowledge About Social Phenomena Using Simulation Models.
-Journal of Artificial Societies and Social Simulation, 13(1):8, 2010. doi: 10.18564/jasss.1523.
+Bootstrapping Knowledge About Social Phenomena Using Simulation Models. *Journal of Artificial Societies and Social Simulation*, 13(1):8, 2010. doi: 10.18564/jasss.1523.

 Daniel Frey and Dunja Šešelja.
-What is the epistemic function of highly idealized agent-based models of scientific inquiry?
-Philosophy of the Social Sciences, 48(4):407–433, July 2018.
+What is the epistemic function of highly idealized agent-based models of scientific inquiry? *Philosophy of the Social Sciences*, 48(4):407–433, July 2018.
 1552-7441. doi: 10.1177/0048393118767085.

 Clive W.J.
 Granger.
-Testing for causality.
-Journal of Economic Dynamics and Control, 2:329–352, January 1980. doi: 10.1016/0165-1889(80)90069-X.
+Testing for causality. *Journal of Economic Dynamics and Control*, 2:329–352, January 1980. doi: 10.1016/0165-1889(80)90069-X.

 Mattia Guerini and Alessio Moneta.
-A method for agent-based models validation.
-Journal of Economic Dynamics and Control, 82:125–141, September 2017. doi: 10.1016/j.jedc.2017.06.001.
+A method for agent-based models validation. *Journal of Economic Dynamics and Control*, 82:125–141, September 2017. doi: 10.1016/j.jedc.2017.06.001.

 James Heckman and Rodrigo Pinto.
-Econometric causality: The central role of thought experiments.
-Journal of Econometrics, 243(1-2):105719, July 2024. doi: 10.1016/j.jeconom.2024.105719.
+Econometric causality: The central role of thought experiments. *Journal of Econometrics*, 243(1-2):105719, July 2024. doi: 10.1016/j.jeconom.2024.105719.

 James J. Heckman.
-Econometric Causality.
-International Statistical Review, 76(1):1–27, April 2008. doi: 10.1111/j.1751-5823.2007.00024.x.
+Econometric Causality. *International Statistical Review*, 76(1):1–27, April 2008. doi: 10.1111/j.1751-5823.2007.00024.x.

 James J Heckman and Rodrigo Pinto.
 Causality and Econometrics.
 IZA Discussion Papers, No. 15081, 2022.

 Tobias Henschen.
-What is macroeconomic causality?
-Journal of Economic Methodology, 25(1):1–20, January 2018. doi: 10.1080/1350178X.2017.1407435.
+What is macroeconomic causality? *Journal of Economic Methodology*, 25(1):1–20, January 2018. doi: 10.1080/1350178X.2017.1407435.

 Tobias Henschen.
-Some problems of causal inference in agent-based macroeconomics.
-Economics and Philosophy, pages 1–23, March 2025. doi: 10.1017/S0266267125000021.
+Some problems of causal inference in agent-based macroeconomics. *Economics and Philosophy*, pages 1–23, March 2025. doi: 10.1017/S0266267125000021.

-Paul Humphreys.
-Extending Ourselves: Computational Science, Empiricism, and Scientific Method.
+Paul Humphreys. *Extending Ourselves: Computational Science, Empiricism, and Scientific Method*.
 Oxford University Press, New York, 2004.

-Gianluca Manzo.
-Agent-Based Models and Causal Inference.
+Gianluca Manzo. *Agent-Based Models and Causal Inference*.
 Wiley Series in Computational and Quantitative Social Sciences.
 John Wiley & Sons, Inc, Hoboken, NJ, 2022.

 Alessio Moneta and Federica Russo.
-Causal models and evidential pluralism in econometrics.
-Journal of Economic Methodology, 21(1):54–76, January 2014. doi: 10.1080/1350178X.2014.886473.
+Causal models and evidential pluralism in econometrics. *Journal of Economic Methodology*, 21(1):54–76, January 2014. doi: 10.1080/1350178X.2014.886473.

 Judea Pearl.
-The Foundations of Causal Inference.
-Sociological Methodology, 40(1):75–149, August 2010. doi: 10.1111/j.1467-9531.2010.01228.x.
+The Foundations of Causal Inference. *Sociological Methodology*, 40(1):75–149, August 2010. doi: 10.1111/j.1467-9531.2010.01228.x.

 Massimo Rusconi, Davide Secchi, and Raffaello Seri.
-The analogical roots of agent-based modeling in economics and social sciences: The case of innovation dynamics.
-Journal of Economic Methodology, pages 1–24, August 2025. doi: 10.1080/1350178X.2025.2547639.
+The analogical roots of agent-based modeling in economics and social sciences: The case of innovation dynamics. *Journal of Economic Methodology*, pages 1–24, August 2025. doi: 10.1080/1350178X.2025.2547639.

-Michael Weisberg.
-Simulation and Similarity.
+Michael Weisberg. *Simulation and Similarity*.
 Oxford University Press, 2013.

-James Woodward.
-Making Things Happen: A Theory of Causal Explanation.
+James Woodward. *Making Things Happen: A Theory of Causal Explanation*.
 Oxford Studies in Philosophy of Science.
 Oxford University Press, Oxford, 2003."
 all_day: true
 authors:
 - Massimo Rusconi